UTexas

 Bachelor of Science in Environmental Science

-The Bachelor of Science in Environmental Science is designed for students interested in an interdisciplinary scientific perspective on environmental and sustainability issues, analysis, and management.
+The Bachelor of Science in Environmental Science degree program is designed for students interested in an interdisciplinary scientific perspective on environmental and sustainability issues, analysis, and management.
 The degree program provides the broad foundation in physical, life, and social sciences needed for a career or graduate study in environmental science and related fields such as climate change, ecology, and conservation.
 Students who complete the program successfully will be able to assess environmental issues critically from multiple perspectives; to perform field, laboratory, and computer analyses; and to conduct original research.
 The program is designed to prepare graduates for careers in local, state, and federal government laboratories and nonprofit agencies, environmental consulting firms, environmental education and outreach agencies, and universities and other research settings.
-The degree is offered by the Jackson School of Geosciences with a major in geological sciences, by the College of Liberal Arts with a major in geographical sciences, and by the College of Natural Sciences with a major in biological sciences.
-The degree programs share common prescribed work, but each major has its own specific requirements.
+The degree is offered by the College of Natural Sciences with a major in biological sciences, by the College of Liberal Arts with a major in geographical sciences, and by the Jackson School of Geosciences with a major in geosciences.
+The degree programs share common prescribed work, but each degree has its own specific requirements.
 Students may earn only one Bachelor of Science in Environmental Science degree from the University.

-The Bachelor of Science in Environmental Science curriculum consists of 126 semester hours of coursework.
+The Bachelor of Science in Environmental Science degree requires 126 total semester credit hours of coursework.
 All students must complete the University’s Core Curriculum.
 The specific degree requirements consist of prescribed work, major requirements, and electives.
 In some cases, a course that is required for the degree may also be counted toward the core curriculum.

-A course in one prescribed work area may not also be used to fulfill the requirements of another prescribed work area; the only exception to this rule is that a course that fulfills one requirement may also be used to fulfill a flag requirement, unless otherwise specified.
+A course in one prescribed work area may not also be used to fulfill the requirements of another prescribed work area; the only exception to this rule is that a course that fulfills another requirement may also be used to fulfill a flag requirement unless otherwise specified.

-In the process of fulfilling the core curriculum and other degree requirements, all students are expected to complete courses with content in the following Skills and Experience flags:
+In the process of fulfilling the core curriculum and other degree requirements, all students are expected to complete the following Skills and Experience flags:

 1. Writing: three flagged courses beyond Rhetoric and Writing 306 or its equivalent; students in the College of Natural Sciences and the Jackson School of Geosciences must complete only two flagged writing courses.
 For students in the College of Natural Sciences and the College of Liberal Arts, at least one writing flag must be from an upper-division course.